Community Conservation Namibia

 » See an interactive map of Namibia’s community associations

-Ministry of Environment and Tourism logoMinistry of Environment, Forestry and Tourism
+Ministry of Environment, Forestry and Tourism

 Our mission

-The mission of the Ministry of Environment, Forestry and Tourism is to promote biodiversity conservation in the Namibian environment through the sustainable utilisation of natural resources and tourism development for the maximum social and economic benefit of its citizens.
+The mission of the Ministry of Environment, Forestry and Tourism is to promote biodiversity conservation in the Namibian environment through the sustainable utilisation of natural resources and tourism development for the maximum social and economic benefit of our citizens.

 Namibia has 20 state-run protected areas covering about 17 per cent of the country’s land surface.
 These include national parks with a wide variety of wildlife in habitats that range from desert, through savannah landscapes, to riverine areas.